adamk9516/sep11-freedom-project/blog/entry02.md

 const height = 400;
 const margin = { top: 50, bottom: 50, left: 50, right:50};
 ```
 Width describes the size going from left to right and height describes the size going up and down.
-The margin describes the sie between the edge of the screen and the graph.
+The margin describes the side between the edge of the screen and the graph.

+My next steps for the freedom project are to put my learning of D3.js into use in my project by practicing coding the visualization of data within my topic of baseball statistics.
+Coding with this specific topic in mind will help me when it comes to coding the actual project because I will have experience with it and it will be more familiar
 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)